-- (b) vantage point monitoring3 by two people4 at the same time for a duration of at least 72 hours per vantage point, once per month for the 12 month period, in order to determine the level of Cape Vulture flight activity on the preferred site and the height of flight; - (c) consultation with relevant non-governmental organisations5 with an interest in Cape Vulture protection; and - (d) any other available and relevant information. - 2.3.
+- iv. continuously monitor wind speed and other weather data that could influence Cape Vulture activity on the preferred site throughout the site sensitivity verification period; - (b) vantage point monitoring5 by 2 observers6 per event for a duration of at least 14 hours in total per monitoring event per vantage point,7 in order to determine the level of Cape Vulture flight activity on the preferred site and the height of flight; - (c) consultation with relevant conservation agencies and non-governmental organisations8 with an interest in Cape Vulture protection; and - (d) any other available and relevant information. - 2.3.
 The outcome of the site sensitivity verification must be recorded in the form of a report that: - (a) confirms or disputes the environmental sensitivity as identified by the screening tool (Cape Vulture risk layer); - (b) contains a motivation, corroborated by evidence (e.g. monitoring data) and input from any nongovernmental organisations with an interest in Cape Vulture protection or Cape Vulture experts, of either the verified or different environmental sensitivity; and - (c) where the site sensitivity verification has confirmed the site as being of a "medium" or "low" sensitivity for collision risk to Cape Vultures, the site sensitivity verification report must be included in the assessment report required to be submitted in accordance with the requirements of the Environmental Impact Assessment Regulations.